mathigon/textbooks/polygons-and-polyhedra/content.md

       td
       td: p Like above, four or more pentagons #[+blank('don’t work|are possible')] because there is no gap we can fold.

-section
+---

-  p And similarly for hexagons:
+And similarly for hexagons:

   table.plato
     tr(style="background: #eee")
       td(style="width: 80px"): include svg/platonic/hexagon.svg
       td: p If three hexagons meet at every vertex we get a flat tessellation but no polyhedron.
 And again, four or more hexagons also don’t work.

-section
+---

-  p The same also happens for all regular polygons with more than six sides.
+The same also happens for all regular polygons with more than six sides.
 They don’t tessellate, and we certainly don’t get any 3-dimensional polygons.

-  p Thus, there are #[+input(5)] different polyhedra consisting of just one kind of #[+blank('regular polygon|triangle|polygon')].
-These are called #[strong Platonic Solids], named after the Greek philosopher #[x-bio(id="plato") Plato] who discovered them.
-Their individual names are derived from the Greek name for their number of faces: “tetra”, for example, means “four”.
+Thus, there are <5> different polyhedra consisting of just one kind of
+<regular polygon|triangle|polygon>.
+These are called __Platonic Solids__, named
+after the Greek philosopher [Plato](.bio(plato)) who discovered them.
+Their individual names are derived from the Greek name for their number of faces:

-section
+“tetra”, for example, means “four”.

+---

-  p Plato believed that all matter in the Universe consists of four elements: air, earth, water and fire, and that these correspond to different Platonic solids.
+Plato believed that all matter in the Universe consists of four elements: air, earth, water and fire, and that these correspond to different Platonic solids.
 The fifth, he thought, was the shape of the entire Universe.
 Today we know that there are more than 100 elements which consist of spherical atoms, not polyhedra.

-  p Try to fill in the following table with properties about the platonic solids:
+Try to fill in the following table with properties about the platonic solids:

   table
     tr